 - Georgie flies the kite with Jack, but it gets stuck on something.
 The two pull it in, to find that it's Mary Poppins holding the kite, similar to chapter one of Mary Poppins Comes Back (and the Mary Poppins stage musical).

 - Miss Lark appears, only she has a new dog named Willoughby instead of Andrew.
 In the original stories, Miss Lark had two dogs, named Andrew and Willoughby.
 Only Andrew appeared in the first film, while only Willoughby appeared in the stage adaptation.

-- "The Cover Is Not The Book" takes inspiration from two chapters of Mary Poppins Comes Back, "Robertson Ay's Story" and "Nellie-Rubina".
+- "A Cover Is Not the Book" takes inspiration from two chapters of Mary Poppins Comes Back, "Robertson Ay's Story" and "Nellie-Rubina".
 Mary Poppins and Jack also perform this song in front of books bearing the titles of chapters from across the series' first fournote .

 - Mary Poppins promises to stay "until the door opens", quoting the chronological Grand Finale of the book series, Mary Poppins Opens the Door.

 - Keep an ear open for snippets of several classic Sherman Brothers songs, including "A Spoonful of Sugar", "Feed the Birds", "Let's Go Fly a Kite", "The Perfect Nanny", "Fidelity Fiduciary Bank", and the very last notes of the movie are none other than "Supercalifragilisticexpialidocious"!

 - The "High Tide" chapter of Mary Poppins Opens the Door inspired an underwater sequence for the original film, with the song "The Beautiful Briny," which was later repurposed for Bedknobs and Broomsticks.
 "Can You Imagine That" finally gives Mary her underwater musical number.